 Principal #2: Cultivate the Middleman

-1) Provide a monetary incentive for the finished product manufacturer to adopt your logo and/or company name.
+1) Incentives: Provide a monetary incentive for the finished product manufacturer to adopt your logo and/or company name.
 One incentive is to provide an advertising subsidy based on purchase of your component.
 Intel, for example, offered a 3% advertising subsidy to PC manufacturers as a percentage of funds spent on Intel processors.
 Discounts on the ingredient product can also be offered to the manufacturer.

 Principal #3: Ensure End-Customers Can Interact With and Recognize Your Brand

-Originally published in Sales, Advertising & Marketing magazine
+A prior version of this article was originally published in Sales, Advertising & Marketing magazine